-The Tamron 28-75mm f/2.8 Di III is a hot new zoom lens for the Sony full frame E-mount.
+The Tamron 28-75mm f/2.8 Di III RXD is a hot new zoom lens for the Sony full-frame E-mount.
 It’s also the first zoom lens by a third-party maker specifically for Sony’s new range of mounts.
-The lens marks the start for high-quality zoom lenses offered to Sony mirrorless users such as the Sony A7Riii, Sony A9 and Sony A7iii.
+The lens marks the start for high-quality zoom lenses offered to Sony mirrorless users such as the Sony a7Riii, Sony a9, and Sony a7iii.

 The lens also benefits from a compact and lightweight design, along with the ability to take up close up shots with a minimum focusing distance of 0.19m wide and 0.30 tele.

 The aperture range on this lens goes from f/2.8-f/22 in 12 groups and 15 lens elements.
-The glass in the lens has XLD (Extra Low Dispersion) treatment and hydrophobic Fluorine coating.
-Also a Internal Focusing (IF) System which doesn’t change the extension length of the lens when focusing allowing closer focusing.
+The glass in the lens has XLD (Extra-Low Dispersion) treatment and hydrophobic Fluorine coating.
+Also, an Internal Focusing (IF) System which doesn’t change the extension length of the lens when focusing — allowing closer focusing.
 There are nine diaphragm blades, a 67mm filter size and comes in every conceivable color as long as it’s black.

 The plastic barrel of the Tamron 28-75mm f/2.8 Di III RXD may at first not feel as robust as other metal outer shell lenses, but it’s built sturdy enough to take everyday use and has dust and moisture proofing.

-Vignetting is apparent at both ends of the range, but can be easily rectified in postprocessing.
+Vignetting is apparent at both ends of the range but can be easily rectified in postprocessing software.
 The lens can use correction in the camera, but in either case, it can introduce a little bit of noise in the corners of the image.
 Distortion and chromatic aberration are very low across the range.

-The obvious competitors to the Tamron 28-75mm f/2.8 Di III RXD is the Sony 24-105 mm f/4, Sony Vario Tessar 24-70 mm f/4 and the Sony 24-70 mm f/2.8 GMaster.
+The obvious competitors to the Tamron 28-75mm f/2.8 Di III RXD are the Sony 24-105mm f/4, Sony Vario Tessar 24-70mm f/4, and the Sony 24-70mm f/2.8 GMaster.
 The Tamron 28-75mm f/2.8 Di III RXD is brighter and image quality is generally better overall.
 In this respect and at a cheaper price point, the Tamron looks a better solution, especially if you wanted a happy medium between the other three lenses.

 |Tamron 28-75mm f/2.8 Di III RXD||Sony Vario Tessar 24-70 mm f/4|